nautobot/nautobot/nautobot/docs/installation/upgrading.md

 ## Install the Latest Release

-As with the initial installation, you can upgrade Nautobot by either downloading the latest release package or by cloning the `master` branch of the git repository.
+As with the initial installation, you can upgrade Nautobot by either downloading the latest release package or by cloning the `main` branch of the git repository.

 ### Option A: Download a Release